OpenWebconcept/openpdd/README.md

-# OpenPDD Formulieren
+# OpenPDD

-OpenPDD is onderdeel van het Open Webconcept.
+The OpenPDD WordPress installation.